roberts/standard/README.md

 There are 2 anti-whale restrictions used on wallets.
 The first is a max transaction that I have found is best to be 1% or 2% of supply.
 The second is a max wallet which I have found is best to be 5% of supply, allowing multiple buys.
 These are needed for heavily marketed launches and to prevent whales accumalating at launch, especially bots.
 15-30 minutes adfter launch, this should be removed with the following function:

-- removeeRestrictions() - This function removes the max transaction and the max wallet
+- removeRestrictions() - This function removes the max transaction and the max wallet

 ### Ownership